 OUR BOARD

-Pamela Hylton, Chair : Pamela enjoyed a 22 year teaching career at San Jose State University in the Communication Department.
+Pamela Hylton, Vice Chair : Pamela enjoyed a 22 year teaching career at San Jose State University in the Communication Department.
 She also mentored at-risk students for 15 of those years, had her own communication consulting business, coached Silicon Valley execs in both speech writing and presentation, and was the debate coach for local high schools.
 In the evenings she led an exercise class for senior citizens.
 After retirement she and her husband, Cal, moved to Grand Ronde and she took up quilting.
 In 2016 she and her quilt group, the Coastal Hills Quilters, moved to the Campus.
-She wanted to teach students how to quilt and the group started classes two years ago.
+She wanted to teach people how to quilt, so the group began drop-in classes every Friday.
 Now her goal is to teach quilting, sewing and life-skills to high school students at the campus during the summer months.
-When she isn’t working at the campus, she is playing with her standard poodle, Jett, and taking care of her log home on 12 acres.
+When she isn’t working at the campus, she is playing with her dog, Jett, and taking care of her log home on 12 acres.

 Cris Darr, Secretary : Cris retired from B. Dalton Bookseller after 20 years working as a store manager.
 She retrained to become a veterinary technician working for a local veterinarian until his retirement.
 As an avid quilter and member of the Coastal Hills Quilters she has become involved with the Coastal Hills Art Tour and has been co-coordinator of the tour for the last several years.
 She became involved with West Valley Community Campus first as a volunteer and then a Board member.
 Having lived for 44 years on a farm outside Willamina, she enjoys her animals, gardening and even the constant chores.
 She has come to see the great need for and potential the WVCC can provide the west valley communities as a meeting place, arts center and educational venue.